 2012 Volkswagen Eos Review

-Reviewers say the 2012 Volkswagen Eos isn’t the best convertible on the market, but it shouldn’t be overlooked because its quality is on par with convertibles costing much more.
+Test reviewers say the 2012 Volkswagen Eos isn’t the best convertible on the market, but it shouldn’t be overlooked because its quality is on par with convertibles costing much more.

 The 2012 Volkswagen Eos is practical yet fun to drive, thanks to its power-retractable hardtop.
-Test drivers like the Eos’ hardtop because it protects passengers from bad weather when the top is up, and love that it even has a power tilt and sliding sunroof built into the top panel when you don’t feel like putting the entire top down.
+Reviewers like the Eos’ hardtop because it protects passengers from bad weather when the top is up, and love that it even has a power tilt and sliding sunroof built into the top panel when you don’t feel like putting the entire top down.

 The VW Eos has other strengths, including its powerful turbocharged four-cylinder engine, smooth six-speed automatic transmission, high-quality interior and three-year free maintenance plan, which covers oil changes and tire rotations.